ckeditor/ckeditor5/README.md

 The [ckeditor5](https://github.com/ckeditor/ckeditor5) repository is the place that centralizes the development of CKEditor 5.
 It bundles different repositories into a single place, adding the necessary helper tools for the development workflow, like the builder and the test runner.
 [Basic information on how to setup the development environment](https://github.com/ckeditor/ckeditor5/wiki/Development-Environment) can be found in the wiki pages.

-The [ckeditor5](https://github.com/ckeditor/ckeditor5) repository contains also the core classes which implements the base architecture of the CKEditor 5 framework.
+The [ckeditor5](https://github.com/ckeditor/ckeditor5) repository contains also the core classes which implement the base architecture of the CKEditor 5 framework.

 Another key repositories are: